Fish-am/atak-kaonic/template/README.md

 ## How It Works

-Both scripts communicate over UDP multicast on `239.2.3.1:6969` — the same address ATAK uses natively.
+Both scripts communicate over UDP multicast on `239.2.3.1:6969` its the same address ATAK uses natively.
 The Kaonic bridge picks up that traffic and relays it through the Sub-GHz mesh to the operator's Kaonic, which rebroadcasts it to the ATAK phone.

 ## Setup